Who says lasagna has to be Italian? When I think about lasagna, I think about layers and layers of veggies. So, tonight, let's make Mexican lasagna.

 Obviously, if you choose the alternative meat option, the products are in your freezer section.
 As always, I recommend Bocca Original Crumbles since they are fat-free and super easy to use.

 Another quick tip, when making lasagna, is using Pre-baked Ready Lasagna Noodles.
 Gluten-free and already set for the pan, these lasagna noodles save a ton of time!

-For this particular Mexican lasagna recipe, you only need half the Skinny Nacho “Cheese” Sauce recipe, but because I plan ahead, I make a whole batch to use it for something else later in the week.
+For this particular Mexican lasagna recipe, you only need half the Nacho “Cheese” Sauce recipe, but because I plan, I make a whole batch to use it for something else later in the week.

 Of course, shredded vegan cheese can also be substituted if you are in a hurry, based on your own personal dietary plan.

 First, saute the onions and garlic in a non-stick skillet on medium-low heat until the onions are translucent.
 Then, add the lentils or alternative meat chosen.
 Next, add a can of fire-roasted diced tomatoes and a packet of taco seasoning.

 While the lasagna filling cooks, reduce heat and simmer until fluids are all absorbed.
 In the meantime, it is time to make the sauces to layer in the Mexican lasagna.